pizzyander/Zomato-Data-Cleaning/README.md

 glimpse(zomata)
 ```

-The "Yes" and "No" values in the online_order and book_table fields are supposed to be Logical instead of Character.
+The "Yes" and "No" values in the online_order and book_table fields are supposed to be Logical instead of Character format.
 Converting the fields directly to logical fields will result in null values.
 So I have to change the "Yes" and "No" to "TRUE" and "FALSE". this would enable a valid conversion to logical field.
 ```{R}